 Since 2013, Jack has served as an elected representative and is a former chair of the D.C.
 State Board of Education, which reviews and approves districtwide standards, policies, and requirements for all public schools.
 Jack is a member and former board member of Q Street, an association of more than 1,000 LGBTQ advocates and lobbyists.

-“We are thrilled to add seasoned professionals like Kyle and Jack to our team,” said Chris Murray, Co-Chair of the Thompson Coburn Lobbying & Policy group.
-“We pride ourselves on being proactive, creative strategic partners for our clients, and Kyle and Jack are a natural fit.”
+“We are thrilled to add a seasoned professional like Jack to our team,” said Chris Murray, Co-Chair of the Thompson Coburn Lobbying & Policy group.
+“We pride ourselves on being proactive, creative strategic partners for our clients, and Jack is a natural fit.”

 Thompson Coburn’s bipartisan Lobbying & Policy group assists clients in interacting with the highest levels of government, including the U.S. Congress, the White House, and federal agencies.
 We have represented public and private sector organizations for decades by helping them have their voices heard in Washington.
 Our team has longstanding policy experience in the areas of education, energy, transportation, intellectual property, high tech, and financial services and also focused in recent years on cutting-edge policy related to e-commerce, blockchain, and cannabis.